Bougiefever/BikeShareTutorial/tutorial-bikeshare-dataprep.md

 > * Generate a Data Preparation package
 > * Run the Data Preparation Package using Python
 > * Generate a training dataset by reusing the Data Preparation package for additional input files
+> * Execute scripts in a local Azure CLI window.
+> * Execute scripts in a cloud Azure HDInsight environment.

 > [!IMPORTANT]
 > This tutorial only prepares the data, it does not build the prediction model.